How Much Does Copy Editing Cost? (Typical Copy Editing Rates for Books)

 “What is copy editing?” and “How much does copy editing cost?”

-I’ll attempt to clear all this up in this article, part 2 of a 2-part series entitled “What is copy editing?”
+I’ll attempt to clear all this up in this article, part 2 of a two-part series.

-Part 1 of the 2-part series was “What Is Copy Editing,” and in that post I defined copy editing and the duties of a copy editor.
+Part 1 of the two-part series was “What Is Copy Editing,” and in that post I defined copy editing and the duties of a copy editor.

-This article breaks down the typical cost for copy editing a book with average rates for copy editing services.
+This article breaks down the typical cost of copy editing a book with average rates for copy editing services.

 Here’s a link to my copy editing services.